Skip to content

 AI: "Your name is Sarah, as you mentioned earlier."

-Currently, your streaming chat sends only the current message:
+Currently, your chat only sends the current message to the backend:

 // Current - no memory